Skip to Content

 Some subjects are only offered on certain campuses.
-The PDF below will give you a quick overview of where everything is available.
+Our PDF will give you an overview of their locations.

-You can enrich your experience by taking one or more courses that focus on New Zealand's history, culture, or people.
+You can enrich your experience by taking one or more courses focusing on New Zealand's history, culture, or people.
 A number of Massey courses also offer fieldwork components.

 Semester 1 is equivalent to the spring/winter semester in the Northern Hemisphere.
 Semester 2 aligns with the fall semester.
 When you review our semester dates to book your flights, plan to arrive on campus one week before the start of lectures to attend our International Student Information Session.

 Students normally take four courses, worth 15 credits each, during a semester.
 60 credits equate to 12–15 U.S. semester credits, 30 ECTS, or 60 CATS.

 You must be enrolled in at least 45 credits of internal mode courses per semester in order to meet Immigration New Zealand's student visa requirements.
 45 credits normally equate to three courses.
 You may take one 15 credit course by distance or block mode each semester.
 Ensure your home university approves of this mode of study before enrolling in a distance or block course.